-56. The '780 patent has been cited by 1,840 United States patents and patent
+- 56. The '780 patent has been cited by 1,840 United States patents and patent applications as relevant prior art.
+Specifically, patents issued to the following companies have cited the '780 patent as relevant prior art.

 - International Business Machines Corporation (cited in 61 patents and patent applications)

 - Microsoft Corporation (cited in 62 patents and patent applications)

 - Oracle Corporation

 - Amazon.com, Inc.

 - AT&T Corp.

 - Cisco Systems, Inc.

 - Dell, Inc.

 - eBay, Inc.

 - First Data Corporation

 - Google, Inc.

 - Hewlett-Packard Company

 - Level 3 Communications, LLC

 - McAffe, Inc.

 - Ricoh Co., Ltd.

 - Yahoo!, Inc.

 - Xerox Corporation

 - NEC Corporation

 - Goldman Sachs & Co.

 - Facebook, Inc.

 - Comcast Corporation

 - Intel Corporation

 - Akamai Technologies, Inc.

-57. The '780 patent relates to methods for controlling and monitoring access to network servers through the use of a session identifier.
+- 57. The '780 patent relates to methods for controlling and monitoring access to network servers through the use of a session identifier.
 This session identifier allows web servers to recognize and service multiple requests from the same client and control access to the server without repeated authentication.

-Count I INFRINGEMENT OF U.S. PATENT NO. 7,191,447
+COUNT I INFRINGEMENT OF U.S. PATENT NO. 7,191,447

-58. Soverain references and incorporates by reference the preceding paragraphs of this Complaint as if fully set forth herein.

-59. Target designs, makes, uses, sells, and/or offers for sale in the United States products and/or services for extracting data from sources of network-based information.

-60. Target designs, makes, sells, offers to sell, imports, and/or uses the Target.com interactively presented in browsers, including, without limitation, the web pages and content accessible via www.target.com and maintained on servers located within and/or accessible from the United States under the control of Target; (ii) software, including, without limitation, software that allows content to be interactively presented in and/or served to browsers; and/or (iii) computer equipment, including, without limitation, computer equipment that stores, serves, and/or runs any of the foregoing (collectively, the "target '447 Product(s)").
+- 58. Soverain references and incorporates by reference the preceding paragraphs of this Complaint as if fully set forth herein. - 59.
+Kohl's designs, makes, uses, sells, and/or offers for sale in the United States products and/or services for extracting data from sources of network-based information. - 60.
+Kohl's designs, makes, sells, offers to sell, imports, and/or uses the Kohls.com Webpage, servers and computer equipment including: (i) web pages and content to be interactively presented in browsers, including, without limitation, the web pages and content accessible via www.kohls.com and maintained on servers located within and/or accessible from the United States under the control of Kohl's; (ii) software, including, without limitation, software that allows content to be interactively presented in and/or served to browsers; and/or (iii) computer equipment, including, without limitation, computer equipment that stores, serves, and/or runs any of the foregoing (collectively, the "Kohl's '447 Product(s)").